Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Related Work

-\textbf{Knowledge distillation} \cite{ba2014deep,hinton2015distilling} was originally proposed for distilling information from a larger teacher model to a smaller student one.
-Generalized distillation \cite{lopez2015unifying} provides a framework for using privileged information, i.e.,~information which is available at training time only.
-Most related to our work is the use of different modalities or views of the same content \cite{miech2019howto100m,miech2020end}, e.g., transcribed narrations to learn visual representations in instructional videos.
-We leverage screenplays as a source of privileged information and distill knowledge about events, characters, and scenes in a film, which we subsequently exploit for identifying trailer-worthy shots in video.
+\paragraph{Knowledge distillation} \mbox{( \cite{ba2014deep,hinton2015distilling})} was originally proposed for distilling information from a larger teacher model to a smaller student one.
+Generalized distillation \cite{lopez2015unifying} provides a framework for using privileged information available at training time only.
+Most related to our work is the use of different modalities/views of the same content \mbox{( \cite{miech2019howto100m,miech2020end})}, such as transcribed narrations to learn visual representations in videos.
+We leverage screenplays as a source of privileged information and distill knowledge about events, characters, and scenes in a film, which we exploit for identifying trailer-worthy shots in video.